RetroPie/RetroPie-Docs/docs/The-gpSP-Emulator.md

 games, the ones that don't work because of emulator bugs.
 For those you'll have to wait for a new release and hope it someday gets fixed.

 This file is in the wrong folder on RetroPie.
-It is in `./~/RetroPie/emulators/gpsp/game_config.txt` but it needs to be in `./~/RetroPie/emulators/gpsp/raspberry/game_config.txt`.
+It is in `./~/RetroPie/emulators/gpsp/game_config.txt` but it needs to be in `./~/RetroPie/emulators/gpsp/raspberrypi/game_config.txt`.
 You need to fix this, otherwise you will get problems with some games/roms.

+On the latest version this issue has been fixed and you don't need to do this step anymore.